 Free sightseeing including breathtaking views

 Well, of course you don’t have to pay anything to view the outside of all the attractions in Berlin.
 A particular tip in this respect is the East Side Gallery between Ostbahnhof and Warschauer Straße, which represents a part of the former Berlin Wall.
+You can also learn about the wall at the Berlin Wall Memorial at Bernauer Straße.
 Don’t miss out on the longest permanent open-air gallery in the world!
 At the Reichstag you don’t have to only remain outside admiring it – admittance is free of charge here.
 No visitor to Berlin should miss out on the view from the Reichstag dome over the city.
 A word of warning, however: advance notification is absolutely necessary.
 More information on this is available on the internet website of the German Bundestag.
 Close to the Reichstag are situated some of the best-known symbols of Berlin:

 In the Hackesche Höfe you can gaze in awe at perhaps the most famous example of Berlin’s courtyard architecture.
 Visiting the Gedächtniskirche (Memorial Church) on Kurfürstendamm or the exhibitions in the Säulensaal (Hall of Columns) in the Rotes Rathaus (Red Town Hall) is free of charge.
 The view from the Reichstag dome isn’t the only wonderful view you can enjoy – take for example Berlin’s bridges: Behmstraßenbrücke, Eisenbrücke or Oberbaumbrücke.
 The Nationaldenkmal (National Memorial) in Viktoria Park also has an incredible view of the city skyline.